Test ID: MCRNA Chlamydia trachomatis, Miscellaneous Sites, Nucleic Acid Amplification, Varies

 C. trach, Misc, Amplified RNAUseful For

-Detection of Chlamydia trachomatis in non-FDA-approved specimen types
+Detecting Chlamydia trachomatis in non-US Food and Drug Administration-approved specimen types

 This test is not intended for use in medico-legal applications.

-This test is not useful for the detection of Chlamydia pneumoniae.
+This test is not useful for the detection of Chlamydia pneumoniae or other Chlamydia species.

 Specimen Type